a list of recent work (with links)

-(2022) “Culpability and Punishment for Reckless Rape,” with Anneli Jefferson, for special issue of Humana Mente – New Work on Agency and Responsibility, Oisin Deery Ed.
+(2022) “Responsibility for Reckless Rape,” with Anneli Jefferson, Humana Mente – Journal of Philosophical Studies: New Work on Agency and Responsibility 42(15), 119-143 (Oisin Deery Ed.).

 (2022) “Practical Wisdom and Cognitive Diversity,” with Anneli Jefferson, in Values and Virtues in a Changing World, Royal Institute of Philosophy, Supplementary Volume (Jefferson, A., Panos, P., Palermos, O., and Webber, J., Eds.).